Plain of Six Glaciers Hike near Lake Louise

 Dogs allowed: Yes, on a leash

-If you’re not a hiker: It seems you can get up to the Plain of Six Glaciers Teahouse on horseback.
+If you’re not a hiker: You can get up to the Plain of Six Glaciers Teahouse on horseback.
 So do it.
 This is one spectacular part of Banff National Park that is well worth a visit.

 An option from the tea house: Hike a further 1.3 km past the Plain of Six Glaciers Teahouse to arrive at the Abbot Pass viewpoint.
 It will add another 50 m of elevation gain to the day and you need an extra hour to do the out and back.